TapwaveZodiac/novelaiUKB/docs/Using-the-API.md

 a totally different way of generating, which takes into account both the text before and after the targeted spot.

-The current model used for infilling is GPT-J-6B, but it is unsure whether it is a finetune or a module v2.
+The current model used for infilling is GPT-J-6B, but it is incertain whether it is a finetune or a module v2.
 It uses token 50261 as mask for the part to replace, token 50257 at the end of context sent to prompt it into infilling mode, and token 50258 for the end of generation (so put